MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/complex/security-baseline-improvement.md

 The following changes to policy will help remediate the new risks and guide implementation.
 The list looks long, but the adoption of these policies may be easier than it would appear.

 1. All deployed assets must be categorized by criticality and data classification.
 Classifications are to be reviewed by the cloud governance team and the application before deployment to the cloud.
-2. Applications that store or access protected data are to be managed differently than those that don’t.
+2. Applications that store or access protected data are to be managed differently than those that don't.
 At a minimum, they should be segmented to avoid unintended access of protected data.
 3. All protected data must be encrypted when at rest.
 4. Elevated permissions in any segment containing protected data should be an exception.
 Any such exceptions will be recorded with the cloud governance team and audited regularly.
 5. Network subnets containing protected data must be isolated from any other subnets.
 Network traffic between protected data subnets will be audited regularly.